isomerpages/sportsg-safesport/_policy-and-advocacy/Policies And Procedures.md

 permalink: /policy-and-advocacy/policies-and-procedures
 description: ""
 ---
-##### Member organisations may adopt these policies and procedures into their organisational policies, contracts for services and employment terms.
+##### Member organisations may adopt these policies and procedures into their organisational policies, contracts for services and employment terms:

+* Recruitment policy
+* Training and onboarding policy
+* Reporting policy
+* Digital communications policy
+* Travel policy
+* Intimate relationships policy
+* Physical contact policy

+<br><br>

 This page is still developing.
 Stay tuned for more updates.